briceashburn/weather-app/README.md

 The application includes several middleware components:

 - **Request Timing**: Adds `X-Process-Time` headers to all responses
+- **Enhanced Request Logging**:
-- **Request Logging**: Logs all incoming requests and responses
+  - Logs all incoming requests and responses with comprehensive details
+  - **NEW**: Includes response data logging for API endpoints (JSON responses)
+  - Automatically truncates large responses to prevent log bloat
+  - Excludes HTML responses from data logging to keep logs clean
 - **CORS**: Configured for localhost:3000 development

+### JSON Response Formatting

+**NEW**: All API responses are automatically formatted with pretty printing:

+- Proper indentation (2 spaces)
+- Clean separators for better readability
+- UTF-8 encoding support
+- Improved developer experience when testing APIs

 ### Project Structure

 This is a starter template that includes:

 - Database connectivity with PostgreSQL
-- Modern middleware system
+- Modern middleware system with enhanced logging capabilities
+- **Pretty-printed JSON responses for better API development**
+- **Response data logging in middleware for debugging and monitoring**
 - Beautiful frontend interface
 - Comprehensive health monitoring
 - Ready for weather API integration